-What’s so great about the Mediterranean diet, anyway – and what is it all about?
-This beginner’s guide will introduce you to some of the evidence behind why so many experts praise this diet, as well as walk you through which foods you should eat more of and which you should eat less of if adopting the Mediterranean diet.
+What’s so great about the Mediterranean diet plan, anyway – and what is it all about?
+This beginner’s guide will introduce you to some of the evidence behind why so many experts praise this diet, as well as walk you through which foods you should eat more of and which you should eat less of if adopting the Mediterranean diet weight loss plan.

-Studies have shown that the Mediterranean diet has the potential to promote healthy weight loss, reduce the risk of conditions such as heart disease and type 2 diabetes and may even lower your risk of developing certain cancers.
+Studies have shown that the Mediterranean diet weight loss plan has the potential to promote healthy weight loss, reduce the risk of conditions such as heart disease and type 2 diabetes and may even lower your risk of developing certain cancers.

 Mediterranean Diet Plan Basics and Rules